apache/cordova-cli/doc/readme.md

         cordova platform ls

-- Save versions of all platforms currently added to the project to `config.xml`.
+- Save versions of all platforms currently added to the project to `config.xml` & `package.json`

         cordova platform save